Piotr1215/upbound-docs/content/uxp/upgrade.md

 weight: 210
 ---

-Use the `up` command-line Upbound Universal Crossplane (UXP) to upgrade an existing UXP install to a newer version of UXP or to upgrade from open source Crossplane to UXP.
+Use the `up` command-line Upbound Universal Crossplane (UXP) to upgrade an existing install to a newer version or to upgrade from open source Crossplane.

 ### Upgrade from Upbound Universal Crossplane
 UXP supports upgrading from any older UXP release to any newer UXP release version.